wejs/we/README.md

  - [plugins](https://github.com/wejs?query=plugin)
  - [themes](https://github.com/wejs?query=theme)
  - Generators ( with Yeoman ) | https://github.com/wejs/generator-wejs
- - Administration interface
+ - Administrative interface
  - Build in and extendable grunt tasks
  - Model, permissions and public config sync between cliend and server
    - Define one model in sails and it auto generate the Ember.js model
    - Make variables avaible in client with sails.config.clientside.publicVars
-   - Configs set in /admin#/permissions is valid to client with can helper and server with sails.acl.can function
+   - Configs set in /admin#/permissions is valid to client with can helper and server with we.acl.can function

 #How to install?